-In his latter ministry, it is believed that Andrew went to the foothills of the Caucasus mountains (present day Georgia in Russia.)
+In his latter ministry, it is believed that Andrew went to the foothills of the Caucasus mountains (present day Georgia in Eastern Europe.)
 While there, he preached to the Scythians as far as the Caspian Sea.

 He also went to Byzantium which is present day Istanbul in Turkey and from there, to Greece.
 In fact, he traveled to Thrace and Macedonia, down through the Corinthian Gulf to Patros; it was in Patros that Andrew was martyred.